plone/buildout.coredev/docs/intro.rst

 there are branches for 4.2.x, 4.3.x and master, which is the implied 5.0.
-This may change faster than this documentation, so check the branch dropdown on Github.
+This may change faster than this documentation, so check the branch dropdown on GitHub.

 Still with me?
 So you have a bug fix for 4.x.
 If the fix is only for one version,